RESTyard/RESTyard/README.md

 *Note*
 The used function is an convenience extension contained in `WebApi.HypermediaExtensions.Hypermedia.Extensions`

-#### Option 2: If no instance is available or not neccessary
+#### Option 2: If no instance is available or not necessary
 To allow referencing of HypermediaObjects without the need to instantiate them, for reference purpose only, there are two additional references available.

 use a `HypermediaObjectKeyReference` if the object requires a key to be identified e.g. the Customers id.
 ```
 Links.Add("BestCustomer", new HypermediaObjectKeyReference(typeof(HypermediaCustomer), 1));
 ```
 The reference requires the type of the referenced HypermediaObject, here `HypermediaCustomer` and a key which is used by the related route to identify the desired entity.
 The framework will pass the key object to the `KeyProducer` instance which is assigned to the HypermediaObject's route, here `CustomerRouteKeyProducer`.
-Explicit assignment of RouteKeyProducers is optional. `KeyAttribute` can be used alternativly on key properties of the HypermediaObject.
+Explicit assignment of RouteKeyProducers is optional. `KeyAttribute` can be used alternatively on key properties of the HypermediaObject.
 For more details on attributed routes see [Attributed routes](## Attributed routes).

 Example from the CarShack demo project `CustomerController.cs`
 ```